 Substances of Very High Concern (SVHC)

-Importers can order REACH compliance testing from either one of the firms below:
+Importers and manufacturers can order REACH testing from companies such as the following:

 You can find more companies in this guide.

 Materials used to manufacture shoes, sandals and other footwear are not necessarily REACH-compliant by default.
 Synthetic fabrics, leather parts, zippers, buttons, and other parts may contain excessive amounts of chemicals and heavy metals.